 Chesil Beach, Dorset

-This pebbly ridge covers an 18 mile stretch from West Bay near Bridport to the Isle of Portland, and is mostly separated from the mainland by the Fleet Lagoon, a designated bass nursery area.
-The pebbles sit on a bank of clay and sand and are graded in size from pea-size shingle at one end to the size of a man’s fist at the other.
-Chesil Beach is a unique feature that’s part of the World Heritage Site Jurassic Coast and it’s an important area for wildlife, being noted for the diversity of flora and fauna.
+Chesil Beach is an 18 mile pebbly ridge on the World Heritage Site Jurassic Coast, stretching from West Bay near Bridport to the Isle of Portland.
+The beach is a very unique feature, mostly separated from the mainland by the Fleet Lagoon, a designated bass nursery area.
+The pebbles sit on a bank of clay and sand and are graded in size from pea-size shingle at one end to the size of a man’s fist at the other; it’s also an important area for wildlife, being well known among naturalists for the diversity of flora and fauna.

-The entire ridge is utterly scenic and along it’s course some of the places you can visit are an absolute delight.
-Go to Abbotsbury Swannery and the Sub-Tropical Gardens where at the right time of year you can see cygnets hatching; up on the hill nearby is the ruined St Catherine’s Chapel.
-At Burton Bradstock that whole coastal ambience is undescribably gorgeous and you can have a bite to eat at the Hive Beach Café; quieter beaches for walks and mackerel fishing are West Bexington and Cogden.
+The entire ridge is utterly scenic and along it’s course there are some brilliant places to visit for a day out in this part of the world.
+Go to Abbotsbury Swannery betyween May and the end of June to see cygnets hatching, or take a stroll around the glorious Sub-Tropical Gardens; up on the hill nearby is the isolated St Catherine’s Chapel where occasional services are still held during the year.
+Burton Bradstock is good too - the coastal ambience is undescribably gorgeous and you can plan a trip mto include lunch or a cream tea at the Hive Beach Café; if you prefer quieter beaches for walks and mackerel fishing, go to West Bexington or Cogden.

 Large Holiday Homes in the UK